DominikBorbuliak/MessageBusTestingApp/README.md

    - ![image](https://user-images.githubusercontent.com/46026094/235990885-5dcb9bf4-efbe-4fbe-bfd6-b83249e2267a.png)
 2. A menu with message bus solutions will appear after the welcome screen
    - You need to pick a specific message bus solution that you want to analyze in both windows
-   - Nothing bad happens when you select different solution in each window, but for the best analysis it is necessary to select the same solution for both windows
+   - Nothing bad happens when you select different solution in each window, but for the best analysis it is necessary to select the same solution in both windows
    - ![image](https://user-images.githubusercontent.com/46026094/235993156-3e024c32-d52f-41db-9208-442816888e39.png)
 3. Receiver will only print information about current activities after the solution selection
    - You can press `ESC` to exit application anytime